bylinina/bylinina.github.io/README.md

 ## News

-- Preprint detailing our (Lukas Edman and I) approach to the BabyLM challenge up on arXiv: ["Too Much Information: Keeping Training Simple for BabyLMs"](https://arxiv.org/abs/2311.01955)
+- Preprint detailing our (Lukas Edman and I) approach to the [BabyLM challenge](https://babylm.github.io/) is up on arXiv: "[Too Much Information: Keeping Training Simple for BabyLMs](https://arxiv.org/abs/2311.01955)"
 - Paper (with Ekaterina Garmash and Alexey Tikhonov) "Connecting degree and polarity: An artificial language learning study" accepted to _EMNLP 2023 main_! [[preprint]](https://arxiv.org/abs/2109.06333)
 - Joint work with Alexey Tikhonov and Denis Paperno on multimodal word representations accepted to \*_SEM_ 2023 [[preprint]](https://arxiv.org/abs/2306.02348)
 - I joined the CompLing group in Groningen as Assistant Professor!
 Starting 1 Dec 2022.